 Advisor: Maribeth Kuzmeski, 459 Business Building

-Marketing Club is the collegiate chapter of the American Marketing Association.
-It promotes professionalism in marketing and offers opportunities for you to listen to speakers and to participate in national competitions, service projects, and conferences.
+The purpose of the Marketing Club is to help make students more marketable.
+The club promotes professionalism in marketing and offers opportunities to hear from national experts, gain internships, and participate in competitions, service projects, and conferences.
 Open to all majors.
+Marketing website here.

 - MBA Association